 Sunset Road and the source of the rainbow in the ’65 mph rainbow’ image on September 23, 2016 That’s what I love about a rainbow the source of the light is an equally amazing scene to behold.
 Thanks for checking in.
 G

-Milkweed, milkweed everywhere!
-At this time of year the humble milkweed plant exposes itself unabashedly to the countryside.
+Milkweed, everywhere!
+At this time of year this humble plant exposes itself unabashedly to the countryside.
 The seeds, attached to the silky floss, are carried on the wind to the wild places where, this plant thrives.
 I like the fact that this plant cannot be tamed and readily cultivated, (Standard Oil tried); it is essential to to the existence of the Monarch Butterfly, and sans the Milkweed, no Monarch butterflies.
-Interesting note: the floss of the milkweed plant is used by the Ogallala Comforter Company in manufacturing hypo-allergenic comforters and to help protect the Monarch Butterfly’s habitat.
+Interesting note: the floss of the plant is used by the Ogallala Comforter Company in manufacturing hypo-allergenic comforters and to help protect the Monarch Butterfly’s habitat.
 You can read more here.
 Thanks for looking.
 G

 Rio Grande Colorado.
 Crossing the Lobatos Bridge looking downstream, the Rio Grande starts to wind it’s way through the beginnings of the low rocky canyon walls.
 It’s a wonderful feeling to stand on the bridge with the water moving relaxed and unhurried below when I get to ponder how many people have crossed the river at this point and who they were.
 And … before the bridge, did this point serve as a crossing point for pioneer wagons and prior to that the Spanish Conquistadors?